Do LLMs Know What They Know? Measuring Metacognitive Efficiency with Signal Detection Theory: Introduction

+The present work applies SDT at the \emph{Type-2} level: how well does a model's confidence signal discriminate its own correct from incorrect answers?
+We treat token-level normalised log-probability (NLP) as a graded confidence variable and characterise the Type-2 ROC it produces, including its unequal-variance structure.
+For the \emph{efficiency} question---how much of the available correctness information the confidence signal captures---we use a model-free information-theoretic measure rather than the meta-$d'$ ratio, for reasons we make explicit in \S\ref{sec:whynotmetad}: open-ended QA has no two-alternative Type-1 decision, so meta-$d'$ is not well defined without reintroducing assumptions the data do not support.

+We quantify metacognitive efficiency using the mutual-information approach of \citet{dayan2023metacognitive}, who introduced meta-$I$ (the mutual information between choice accuracy and confidence) and normalised variants that quantify efficiency.
+We use the accuracy-entropy normalisation, which we denote meta-$I_{2r}$:\footnote{Notation ours. \citet{dayan2023metacognitive} defines meta-$I$ and several normalisations; meta-$I_{2r}$ here refers specifically to the ratio of transmitted information to accuracy entropy in Eq.~\ref{eq:metai2r}. \citet{fitousi2025information} empirically validates this family of information-theoretic efficiency measures.}

+the mutual information between binary correctness and the discretised confidence variable, normalised by the entropy of accuracy. meta-$I_{2r}$ is 0 when confidence is uninformative about correctness and approaches its ceiling when confidence fully resolves the correct/incorrect distinction.
+It is model-free: it assumes no Gaussian evidence distribution, requires no Type-1 decision, and is defined identically for two-way, $n$-way, and open-ended tasks.
+Because plug-in mutual information is upward biased at finite sample sizes, every estimate is bias-corrected against a permutation null and reported with a bootstrap confidence interval.

-Our contributions are: \begin{enumerate}[leftmargin=*, nosep] \item We introduce meta-$d'$/$M$-ratio as an evaluation framework for LLM confidence and demonstrate it reveals structure invisible to ECE, Brier score, and AUROC, including a model that achieves the highest Type-1 sensitivity but the lowest metacognitive efficiency. \item We show that metacognitive efficiency is \emph{domain-specific}, with different models exhibiting different weakest domains---information that aggregate metrics cannot provide. \item We demonstrate that temperature manipulation dissociates confidence policy (Type-2 criterion) from metacognitive capacity (meta-$d'$), showing these are independently adjustable parameters. \item All analyses are pre-registered, with code and data publicly available, applied across four models from three families on 224{,}000 factual QA trials. \end{enumerate}
+Our contributions are: \begin{enumerate}[leftmargin=*, nosep] \item We give a Type-2 SDT characterisation of the LLM confidence signal---AUROC$_2$, z-ROC slope, and unequal-variance sensitivity $d_a$---and show the signal has model-specific variance structure invisible to ECE. \item We introduce meta-$I_{2r}$ as a model-free metacognitive-efficiency measure for LLM confidence, appropriate where meta-$d'$ is undefined, and show it reveals a model that has the lowest accuracy yet the highest metacognitive information. \item We show metacognitive efficiency is domain-specific, and that temperature dissociates Type-1 accuracy from metacognitive information. \item All analyses are pre-registered, with permutation nulls, bootstrap CIs, and a Natural Questions replication; code and data are public. \end{enumerate}